megawattka/kover/README.md

 ```

-# If you found a bug, open issue pls. lib is still WIP
+# If you found a bug, go ahead and open an issue, or even better a pull request, thx ❤️